the-other-mariana/code-journal/line/README.md

-## Line Function implementation
+## Line Function Implementation

-This is a small code that paints a line between two given points in an image, using polar coordinates.
-Implemented in Python 3.6 <br />
+This is a small code that paints a line between two given points in an image, using polar coordinates. <br />
+Implemented in `Python 3.6` but can be easily done in any language. <br />

 ## Usage